intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

    cp -r ../password .
    ```

-2. To start the container, firstly modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:
+2. To start the container, modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:

    ```bash
    ./deploy-local-spark-sgx.sh